-There you go, if you are on a plane and you are looking for some exercises that will loosen you up and rejuvenate you, give those three sets of exercises a go.
+If you are on a plane and you are looking for some easy exercises that will loosen you up and rejuvenate you, give those three exercises a go.

 Enter in your injury or pain.
 There’s a good chance I have an article, an interview, or a video to help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.